Conditions

 What Treatments Are Available For Teeth Grinding?

 Addressing teeth grinding or teeth clenching often involves lifestyle modifications, with some cases also requiring dental interventions.
 Dental professionals may recommend the use of mouthguards or splints to protect teeth and alleviate jaw pressure.
-Stress management techniques, relaxation exercises, and behavioural therapies can be beneficial in addressing the psychological aspects contributing to bruxism.
+Stress management techniques, relaxation exercises and behavioural therapies can be beneficial in addressing the psychological aspects contributing to bruxism.

-At HAVA Aesthetics, we provide anti-wrinkle injections which can also be an effective solution for teeth grinding.
-These injections commonly use botulinum toxin and work to stop teeth grinding (bruxism) by temporarily paralysing the muscles responsible for jaw movement.
-By inhibiting muscle contractions, the injections reduce the force exerted on the teeth, alleviating grinding.
 Additionally, when overuse of the masseter muscle leads to a wide jaw (a common issue for women who prefer more feminine features), toxin injections can help soften facial contours by weakening the muscle, resulting in a slimmer appearance of the face.

 Identifying and addressing the issues that lead to grinding or clenching of the teeth are essential not only for maintaining oral health, but also for improving overall well-being and quality of life.
+We work closely with you to understand your symptoms and create a tailored treatment plan that considers your full range of concerns and treatment options.

 Book a ConsultationTreatments